Kenya Rae

 Here’s the deal.

 The problem is my home is west facing.
 This means the sun beams and darn near cooks me if I dare to sit there in the late afternoon or evening.
-So I feel a plant doesn’t stand a chance living there.
+So a fern doesn’t stand a chance of surviving out there.

 I have the will to find the way when I want what I want.